Wild week for Peloton as early week share gains erased

-NEW YORK (AP) — Peloton shares are on a wild ride this week, running up 20% Wednesday on a new partnership with Amazon, and erasing those gains at the opening bell Thursday after quarterly earnings revealed a tough economic environment for the connected exercise equipment maker.
+NEW YORK (AP) — Peloton shares are on a wild ride this week, running up 20% Wednesday on a new partnership with Amazon only to erase those gains at the opening bell Thursday after quarterly losses for the connected exercise equipment maker exceeded $1.2 billion.

 Losses are growing faster than expected and sales slumped 28% compared with last year when many people were still sheltered at home and staying out of gyms.